 Rarely, there may be times when the school has to close due to unforeseen circumstances e.g. sudden loss of water supply, sudden loss of power and or heating during the winter months, hazardous weather conditions, etc. In accordance with our Emergency Plan, as soon as the Senior Management Team is aware that such a closure is needed, a text message will be sent out to parents alerting them.
 If the closure is part way through a day and children are already on site you will be asked to collect your child.
-If the closure is apparent before the start of the school day posters may also be placed around the school site entrances and information will be available on the school's website.
+If the closure is apparent before the start of the school day, you will be informed via email and/or text message.
 We understand that such closures can be very problematic for parents and carers but we can assure you that every effort will be made to avoid closures if possible.